mapbox/dr-ui/docs/src/pages/guides/split-pages/sections/how-to.md

 #### Use the split-pages Batfish data selector

-The split-pages Batfish data selector will combine metadata and headings for all partial markdown files and create a single source for the main page to reference.
+The [`split-pages`](/dr-ui/guides/batfish-helpers/#split-pages) Batfish data selector will combine metadata and headings for all partial markdown files and create a single source for the main page to reference.

-To add the split-pages data selector to your site:

-1. Import the split-pages function in `batfish.config.js`.
+1. Import the `buildSplitPages` function in `batfish.config.js`.
-2. Create a new `splitPages` dataSelector that references the `buildSplitPages` function.
+2. Create a new `splitPages` dataSelector that returns the `buildSplitPages` function.

 <!-- copyeditor ignore mapbox -->